dortania/OpenCore-Install-Guide/AMD/zen.md

   * Fixes UEFI runtime services like date, time, NVRAM, power control, etc
 * **EnableWriteUnprotector**: NO
   * This quirk and RebuildAppleMemoryMap can commonly conflict, recommended to enable the latter on newer platforms and disable this entry.
+  * However, due to issues with OEMs not using the latest EDKII builds you may find that the above combo will result in early boot failures.
+This is due to missing the `MEMORY_ATTRIBUTE_TABLE` and such we recommend disabling RebuildAppleMemoryMap and enabling EnableWriteUnprotector.
+More info on this is covered in the [troubleshooting section](/troubleshooting/troubleshooting.md#stuck-on-eb-log-exitbs-start)
 * **RebuildAppleMemoryMap**: YES
   * Generates Memory Map compatible with macOS, can break on some laptop OEM firmwares so if you receive early boot failures disable this
 * **SetupVirtualMap**: YES
   * Fixes SetVirtualAddresses calls to virtual addresses
   * B550, A520 and TRx40 boards should disable this quirk
 * **SyncRuntimePermissions**: YES
   * Fixes alignment with MAT tables and required to boot Windows and Linux with MAT tables, also recommended for macOS.
-Mainly relevant for Skylake and newer
+Mainly relevant for RebuildAppleMemoryMap users
 :::

 ## DeviceProperties